Zorovnici/interpreter/README.md

 Where program-file is the address of the program file and input-file is the address of the input file.

+## The files

+Interpreter.java: Tokenizes program, parses it, prints it, and then executes it.

+/data: Contains program and input files for testing.

+/nonterminals: Each nonterminal contains a parse, print, and execute method.

+/tokenizer: Token.java is a class to store token information.
+Tokenizer.java is responsible for tokenizing.

 ## The language

 ```